Albert Gardiner

 Albert "Jupp" Gardiner (30 July 1867 – 14 August 1952) was an Australian politician who served as a Senator for New South Wales from 1910 to 1926 and again briefly in 1928.
 A member of the Labor Party, he served in cabinet as Vice-President of the Executive Council under Andrew Fisher and Billy Hughes, and from 1916 to 1926 was his party's Senate leader; he was its only senator from 1920 to 1922.
 Before entering federal politics he had served in the Parliament of New South Wales from 1891 to 1895 and from 1904 to 1907.

 Early life

-Gardiner was born in Orange, New South Wales, one of twelve children born to Charlotte (née Davis) and William Gardiner.
-His father was born in Tasmania and worked as a wheelwright; his mother was illiterate.
+Gardiner was born on 30 July 1867 in Orange, New South Wales.
+He was the seventh son and one of twelve children born to Charlotte (née Davis) and William Gardiner.
+His father, born in Tasmania, was a wheelwright.
+His mother was illiterate at the time of his birth.

 Gardiner was educated at Flanagan's School in Orange until the age of 15, when he was apprenticed to a carpenter.
 He moved to Parkes in 1890 and began working at the Hazlehurst gold battery.
-He was nicknamed "Jupp" after the English cricketer Harry Jupp, who he was supposed to resemble.
+He was nicknamed "Jupp" after the English cricketer Harry Jupp, whom he was supposed to resemble; both were large men with broad shoulders.